 |

-this understanding would establish health.
-The accusation of the rabbis, "He
+believed, this understanding would establish health.
+The accusation of the

-possibilities of being, destroys reliance on aught but God, and so makes man
+brings out the possibilities of being, destroys reliance on aught but God, and

 Suicide and sin |

-Ruler or in some power less than God.
-We imagine that Mind can be imprisoned in
+Supreme Ruler or in some power less than God.
+We imagine that Mind can be

-a sensuous body.
-When the material body has gone to ruin, when evil has
+imprisoned in a sensuous body.
+When the material body has gone to ruin, when

-overtaxed the belief of life in matter and destroyed it, then mortals believe
+evil has overtaxed the belief of life in matter and destroyed it, then mortals

-that the deathless Principle, or Soul, escapes from matter and lives on; but
+believe that the deathless Principle, or Soul, escapes from matter and lives

-this is not true.
-Death is not a stepping-stone to life, immortality, and
+on; but this is not true.
+Death is not a stepping-stone to life, immortality,

 continue to kill him so long as he sins.
 The foam and fury of illegitimate